-I'm a Spanish road haulage operator with a community licence, and I want to sign a contract to transport oranges internationally from Almeria to London, and then do a domestic transport operation between London and Birmingham.
-What do I have to keep in mind if I engage in said operation in a no-deal scenario after 31 October 2019?
+I am a Spanish road transport haulage operator with a Community licence and I want to sign a contract to transport oranges internationally from Almería to London, and then carry out a cabotage operation between London and Birmingham.
+How will this operation be affected after the withdrawal date in the event of a hard Brexit?

 The approved text of aforementioned community regulation also governs the regular international transport of passengers by road to and from the United Kingdom, and seeks to establish temporary measures to avoid interrupting international road transport.

-I'm a Spanish transporter and I provide transport services to and from the United Kingdom.
+I am a Spanish transporter and I provide transport services to and from the United Kingdom.
 I have a staff of EU, United Kingdom and third-country drivers.
 When I provide any of my transport services, will there be any additional restrictions in the Union in terms of the certificate of professional competence for drivers?

 During the period of validity of the included contingency measures, the aforementioned Regulation provides that, in carrying out the permitted operations involving the international transport of passengers and freight, drivers must comply with the initial and ongoing training requirements specified in Directive 2003/59/EC.